pratikshya36/spider_webdev_task3/README.md

   The map is now available on the browser page at the location mentioned by div element having id as "map" and the map is having zoom     level of 4 and centered at India(The given lat and lng are latitude and longitude of India).
   # spider_webdev_task3
 use github issues to host images

+# STEP-2:INCLUSION OF INFOWINDOWS
+  1.There are 4 infowindows which are visible when the index.html is run.
+  2.I created an array of objects by the name of "cities" and stored the name of 4 cities and corresponding latitudes and longitudes.
+  3.Then I created 4 different objects of google.maps.InfoWindow().If we create one object then we will see one infowindow which is of the last city because the content of the object will be overwritten.
+  4.The different objects can be created by taking a variable s and assigning it the value "info"+i.toString() where i is the looping variable.It can be seen in the "info_window" function.
+  5.Each infowidow object has content and position.
+    I gave content as city name and temperature.The way I got the temperature is explained later in the README.
+    Position implies the position of the info window which can be specified by the latitude and longitude.
+    I did this in a loop and obtained city,lat,lng from cities array and temperature from temperauure array.
+  6." &#8451" is for degree C symbol.